Genivia/ugrep/README.md

 <a name="context"/>

-### Displaying match context with -A, -B, -C, and -y
+### Displaying match context with -A, -B, -C, -y, and --width

     -A NUM, --after-context=NUM
             Output NUM lines of trailing context after matching lines.
 Places